ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/content-api/integrations/gridsome.md

 };
 ```

-- Create a `./src/templates/Category.vue` file that will display the content of each one of your category:
+- 创建 a `./src/templates/Category.vue` file that will display the content of each one of your category:

 ```js
 <template>